joon6093/jpa-nplus1-detector/README.md

 ```

 ## 🔍 Test
-The N+1 Query Detector can be used in test code with two modes, in combination with @SpringBootTest or similar annotations.
+The N+1 Query Detector can be used in test code with two modes, in combination with @SpringBootTest or similar annotations, and any test-specific settings will take precedence over global configuration.

 ### Logging mode
 In Logging mode, the N+1 detector logs detected issues for you to review without interrupting the test flow.
 ```
-@NPlusOneTest(threshold = 3, level = Level.DEBUG, mode = NPlusOneTest.Mode.LOGGING)
+@NPlusOneTest(mode = NPlusOneTest.Mode.LOGGING, threshold = 3, level = Level.DEBUG)
 ```

 If an N+1 issue is detected during test execution, it will be logged as follows.